Since this review was published, newer models have been released.

 Personal opinion will creep in as to whether it is worth buying such a capable brush because it offers more than what most of us need.

-The Black colour option is less clinical looking but lacks some finish in my opinion; the brush head is white.
-There is a White colour option which looks more complete even if a bit more traditional’ looking.
+The Black color option is less clinical looking but lacks some finish in my opinion; the brush head is white.
+There is a White color option which looks more complete even if a bit more traditional’ looking.

 I have given it a rating of 4/5.